 NOAC Mission Statement

 The mission of the Northeast Ohio Au.D.
 Consortium is to be an innovative program of excellence that provides Ohio with a pool of independent and competent professional audiologists.
-To this end, the consortium seeks to: (1) Prepare audiologists through professional education and clinical training who can diagnosis, treat and manage individuals with hearing and balance disorders; (2) Enhance service to the professional community through the leveraging of continuing education, mentoring, consulting and joint research; and (3) Provide for research and clinical service through entrepreneurship and external funding.
+To this end, the consortium seeks to: (1) Prepare audiologists through professional education and clinical training who can diagnose, manage and treat individuals with hearing and balance disorders; (2) Enhance service to the professional community through the leveraging of continuing education, mentoring, consulting and joint research; and (3) Provide for research and clinical service through entrepreneurship and external funding.

 Program Learning Outcomes

 - Demonstrate a broad-based knowledge of the foundations, theories, and application of audiology.

 - Demonstrate clinical competencies in the prevention, diagnosis, and treatment of hearing and balance disorders.

 - Demonstrate knowledge of research principles and their integration into evidence-based clinical practice in audiology.